 This article will help you understand why you should sell to the government and what they buy.
 (Note: This article was updated with 2019 Information)

 1. Largest U.S. Customer

-The US Government is by far the largest customer available to any U.S. based business and industry.
-It is made up of different Agencies with thousands of Departments each with their own independent buyers [known as contracting officers] with their own BUYING POWER.
-That is a lot of potential customers. [hint hint]
+The US Government is by far the largest customer available to any U.S.-based business and industry.
+It is made up of different Agencies with thousands of Departments each with its own independent buyers [known as contracting officers] with their own BUYING POWER.
+That is a lot of potential customers. [hint]

 Plus the government policy* REQUIRES them to: